 KIDS KICKING POVERTY

-As a way to celebrate the 2017 Catholic Schools Week, or as a special Lenten project, parish schools in the Archdiocese are invited to take part in Catholic Charities' Kids Kicking Poverty program to help the poor in our local communities.
+Looking for a special Advent or Lenten project to engage students in helping the poor in our local communities?
+Parish schools and religious education classes throughout the Archdiocese are invited to take part in Catholic Charities' Kids Kicking Poverty program.
 This is a great way to promote the tenants of Catholic Social Teaching, to encourage class discussion about poverty, and give your students the opportunity to be engaged in meaningful collections!

 Your students can help Catholic Charities' clients ANYTIME during the year!
 We'd be happy to arrange for our program staff to come and speak to your students prior to the collection or when the collection is finished.
 Many schools combine the presentations at an all school mass, where the collected items can be displayed around the alter as a sign of the student's offering to others.
 Whatever works for your school!